How Often Should You Clean Solar Panels in Australia?

 For the average Australian home in a metro area: clean once a year, ideally in autumn or early spring.
 In dusty, rural, coastal, or high-bird-activity environments, increase to twice a year or quarterly.

-Monitor your inverter output monthly — it’s the most reliable indicator of when cleaning is overdue.
+How often you should clean solar panels in Australia ultimately depends on monitoring your inverter output monthly — it’s the most reliable indicator of when cleaning is overdue.
 A 10% unexplained production drop is your signal to book a clean.

-Related: Does Rain Actually Clean Solar Panels? · Best Time of Day to Clean Solar Panels
+Related: Does Rain Actually Clean Solar Panels? · Best Time of Day to Clean Solar Panels · Solar Panel Cleaning Cost Australia 2025

 Frequently Asked Questions

 For most Australian homes, once or twice a year is sufficient.
 Properties near dusty roads, farms, or in high-pollen regions may need cleaning every 3–4 months.
 Coastal properties benefit from a mid-year rinse to remove salt spray.
+The exact frequency depends on your local environment, roof pitch, and whether you’re experiencing output drops of 10% or more compared to previous months.

 Light rain moves dust around but rarely removes stuck-on grime, bird droppings, or pollen.
-Heavy rain helps, but it won't restore panels to peak efficiency the way a proper purified-water clean will.
+Heavy rain helps, but it won’t restore panels to peak efficiency the way a proper purified-water clean will.
+Rain is not a substitute for professional cleaning, especially in areas with mineral-heavy water or during extended dry periods.

 Autumn (March–April) and spring (September–October) are ideal for most Australian states.
 Autumn cleans remove summer dust buildup before the panels matter less in winter.
 Spring cleans remove pollen and grime ahead of the peak summer generation period.
+Late October/early November is particularly valuable as it captures post-pollen cleaning before peak summer output months.